kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

-This `ChunkWiseDataset` is a variant of the `pandas.CSVDataset` where the main change is to the `_save` method that append data instead of overwriting.
+The `ChunkWiseDataset` is a variant of the `pandas.CSVDataset` where the main change is to the `_save` method that appends data instead of overwriting it.
 Below is an example of the `ChunkWiseCSVDataset` implementation:

 ```python
 import pandas as pd